Artifact EvaluationECOOP 2025

 Irrespective of the artifact evaluation outcome, artifacts may be awarded the “Available” badge.

 - Available - Author-created artifacts relevant to this paper have been placed on a publicly accessible archival repository.
 A DOI for the object is provided.
-We offer to publish the artifact on DARTS, in which case the available badge will be issued automatically.
+Only artifacts published on DARTS will receive the available badge.

 A selected number of artifacts going beyond expectations of quality will receive a Distinguished Artifact award.
 The selection procedure will be based on review scores and feedback from the artifact evaluation committee.